contrailcirrus/api-preprocessor/README.md

 For reference, see `ValidationHandler.sufficient_forecast_range()` in [lib/handlers.py](lib/handlers.py).

 `flight_level` defines the flight level on which to calculate the CoCip grid.
+The API Preprocessor may also be directed to run across all flight levels, if the `ApiPreprocessor.flight_level` parameter is set to the `ApiPreprocessor.ALL_FLIGHTS_LEVEL_WILDCARD`, then the API Preprocessor will run CoCip across all flight levels.
+The determination to run the API Preprocessor on a single fl or across all fls depends on how the implementer wishes to manage concurrency when implementing the API Preprocessor in-system.
+Note that the resource configuration (memory, vCPU) defined in the [service's k8s yaml](helm/templates/api-preprocessor-cronjob.yaml) are currently set assuming the API Preprocessor is running across all flight levels (i.e, it is currently set to higher memory and vCPU settings than if it were running on single fls).

+`aircraft_class` defines the friendly-name identifier for the aircraft configuration to use when running CoCip (passed to the aircraft performance model).
+At present, three aircraft classes are defined, each mapping to an aircraft body type and engine type.
+See `ApiPreprocessorJob.AIRCRAFT_CLASSES` in [schemas.py](lib/schemas.py).

 ## Environment Variables